Oxford University Polo Club: Post-war

 After the Second World War, the OUPC made a fresh start with the help of Henley Polo Club.
 The Varsity match was revived in 1951 and played at Woolmers Field through the courtesy of the former Cambridge player George Lucas and at Cowdray Park through the courtesy of Viscount Cowdray, an Old Oxonian who had represented the Dark Blues in the 1930s and who represented the Hurlingham Polo Association as steward and chairman from 1947 to 1957.
-From 1961 onwards (no match was played in 1960), the venue for the match was decided annually, with the choice alternating between universities.
+From 1961 onwards (no match was played in 1960 due to a lack of horses on the Cambridge side), the venue for the match was decided annually, with the choice alternating between universities.
 Oxford then preferred Kirtlington Park Polo Club, which became the home of the OUPC in 1954.
 Since 1994, the Varsity match is played at Guards Polo Club (with exceptions in 1995, 2006 and 2009).

 During the late sixties and early seventies, when Charles, Prince of Wales played for the Cambridge side, polo at Oxford enjoyed a winning streak with eight wins in a row.
 Ironically, one of the strongest teams ever entered saw this streak ending.
 In 1974, Syed Shahid Ali and Arturo Goetz were both on three goals, with the remaining players one-goalers.
 Cambridge could only form a team with a total handicap of minus one but were nonetheless victorious.
-Many of the players from this period are now well-known figures in the polo world.
+Many of the players from this period became well-known figures in the polo world.
 General Sir Redmond Watt played off a two-goal handicap while at university and subsequently became one of the highest rated Old Blue after the war when he peaked at five-goals.
 Claire Tomlinson (née Lucas), who was rated at nought-goals at university, became one of polo's few true masters of the number one position and the first woman in the world to rise to five goals.
 She swept away the rule forbidding women in British high-goal and became the first to compete on equal terms with men at the top tier.
 Her participation in the Varsity Match 1964 as the first female player was a milestone in the history of the match.
+By disguising herself as a man, she broke the rules simply by creating facts on the ground.
 In 1966, she became the first female captain of OUPC.
 It was also through the coaching of her father Arthur Lucas and his Easter Vacation Training Camps at Woolmer's Park, at the home of the Lucas family, that many young riders were encouraged to start playing polo at university.